 In April 2022 Casa Molino Guesthouse ceased offering holiday accommodation and reverted back to a private residence under new ownership, however we will continue to host the Casa Molino website with useful information for visitors to the area.

-Situated in the upper barrio of the Andalucian hillside village of Pinos del Valle – one of 17 villages which make up the Lecrin Valley (Valle de Lecrin translates as Happy Valley).
-This traditional village house has been reformed and updated over the last 15 years and is a short stroll from the main church square where you can find the local supermarket/butchers and the local bakery is also close by.
+Pinos del Valle is one of 17 villages which make up the Lecrin Valley (Valle de Lecrin translates as Happy Valley).
+The main church square is where you can find the local supermarket/butchers and the local bakery is also close by.
 The village also has its own olive oil mill – S.C.A.
 San Roque.
 This cooperative is made up of over 200 local farmers and produces beautiful olive oil, with the most recently launched Extra Virgin Olive Oil – Orovalle.

 Visitors to Pinos can purchase olive oil directly from the Cooperative to take home with them.